DevExpress/devextreme-renovation/breaking_changes.md

 1. Nested components of nested components includes parent name (React and Vue).

-   According the docs, if we use few level of nested components, and some nested properties have equal name on different levels - components should have different names.
+   According to the docs, if we use few levels of nested components, and some nested properties have equal names on different levels - components should have different names.

    For example, in the Grid we have the `headerFilter` nested property and the `headerFilter` property for nested `columns` property.
 These options have equal name but different components: